astropy/astropy/docs/convolution/index.rst

 Using astropy's convolution to replace bad data
 -----------------------------------------------
-Astropy's convolution methods can be used to *replace* bad data with values relatively closely approximating their "correct" values.
-This is great for handling images with a few bad pixels or for interpolating sparse images with a custom kernel.
+Astropy's convolution methods can be used to replace bad data with values interpolated from their neighbors.
+Kernel-based interpolation is useful for handling images with a few bad pixels or for interpolating sparsely sampled images.

-Basic interpolation can be useful when you want to run a source finding algorithm or some other image analysis tool that requires a NaN-free image:
+Some contexts in which you might want to use kernel-based interpolation include:

+ * images with saturated pixels.
+Generally, these are the highest-intensity regions in the imaged area, and the interpolated values are not reliable, but this can be useful for display purposes
+ * images with flagged pixels, e.g., with a few small regions affected by cosmic rays or other spurious signals that require those pixels to be flagged out.
+   If the affected region is small enough, the resulting interpolation will have a small effect on source statistics and may allow for robust source finding algorithms to be run on the resulting data
+ * sparsely sampled images such as those constructed with single-pixel detectors.
+Such images will only have a few discrete points sampled across the imaged area, but an approximation of the extended sky emission can still be constructed.

+The script below shows an example of kernel interpolation to fill in flagged-out pixels:

 .. plot:: convolution/images/interpolate_example.py
    :context: reset
-   :include-source:
+   :include-source: false

-You can also use this tool to reconstruct a sparsely sampled image:
+This script shows the power of this technique for reconstructing images from sparse sampling.
+Note that the image is not perfect - the pointlike sources are sometimes missed - but the extended structure is very well recovered (by eye).

 .. plot:: convolution/images/reconstruct_example.py
    :context: reset
-   :include-source:
+   :include-source: false

 Using `astropy.convolution`